emptycoder/shape-fp/docs/lazy.md

 # Lazy

-`Lazy` is a container of a function that enables delayed computation.
+`Lazy` is a container of a parameterless function that provides a functional approach to delayed computation.

-An instance of Lazy can be created through the helper function `lazy` which expects a function parameter:
+An instance of this function can be created through the helper function `lazy`:

 ```typescript
 lazy(() => ...)